ThiagoTi/trevisan-graphapp/README.md

 6 7
 ```

--Edge list, vertices with ID and positions fixed:
+- Edge list, vertices with ID and positions fixed:
 ```
 8
 0 1